HughP/MLKA/Methodology/notes.md

 >1.
 People who use the hunt and peck method on (SCK) layouts.
 This is common by some learners.
 >2.
 Where the the non-English keyboard requires the use of deadkeys or modifier keys.

-The Non-english stated keyboard layout (like those with deadkeys) sometimes assumes a MCK = M < N arrangment typology.
+The Non-english stated keyboard layout (like those with deadkeys) sometimes assumes a MCK = M < N arrangement typology.
 But the operation of the keyboard is much closer to (MFK).

 * M = Characters
 * N = Keys